 It wasn’t limited to Indian gamers- veterans and otherwise.
 Nobody wanted to anything do with the team because Forsaken is a cheater.
 Instead of doing about it, they used that resentment as a promo in its official roster video.

 So much crap, you can fertilize the entire Sahara with it!

 When you look at the video promo of its Optic India roster announcement now, it has a dark, twisted sense of humour.
-Jesal Parekh, the international development manager for Optic Gaming said in the start of the video that being there for the selection itself was a history in the making.
+Jesal Parekh, the international development manager for Optic Gaming said at the start of the video that being there for the selection itself was history in the making.
 OH…….
 BOY!

 The video goes on but mentioned they have brought down to 8 from a list of 1,400 applicants.
 As much as I would doubt the selection process for Forsaken, we will never get the truth.
 You can skip to 5.07 to see Forsaken’s montage.
 You can see the compilation of the remastered versions over here.

 In a cesspool called Facebook and Twitter, all the usual suspects and the members of the main event mafia made several posts.
 There were two spin-off TV movies of this internet series.
-There are many spin-offs involving other individuals but would make it more confusing than Marvel universe.
+There are many spin-offs involving other individuals but would make it more confusing than the Marvel universe.
 These are the only two spin-offs I will mention because it involved and names one or two main event mafias.
 You can skip this or read later, depending on your mood.
 This is to display the unintended and undesired side-effects.

 “The boy who ranted for an interview!”

 One gamer who ranted about Rishi Alwani of NDTV gadgets covering only negative aspects of the Indian gaming scene, while claiming that he does not talk about the gamers who have made achievements.
 In the end, he made his intentions of this rant very clear- he desired to be interviewed.